Aditi210898/git-practice-repo/README.txt

 > [COLOR NAME]

-Thank you so much for reading! ☺
+Thank you so much for reading this! ☺